alveyofficial/discordbot/README.md

 - Staff close tickets with `/close <code>`, specifying a reason and assigning a tutor
 - Closed tickets generate a transcript posted to a configurable transcripts channel
 - A review reminder is automatically sent to the student after a configurable delay
+- Tickets with no student message within 24 hours are automatically closed

 ### 📬 Modmail System
 - Students initiate modmail sessions by sending a DM to the bot